Unity-Billal-mesloub/eslint-plugin-import/CONTRIBUTING.md

 ## PRs

-If you would like to implement something, firstly: thanks!
-Community contributions are a magical thing.
-Like Redux or [the flux capacitor](https://youtu.be/SR5BfQ4rEqQ?t=2m25s), they make open source possible.

 **Working on your first Pull Request?**
 You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).